THINGS TO DO IN RATON, NEW MEXICO

 Named after an abandoned coal mine and located at the end of Apache Avenue just blocks from downtown Raton.
 Offers a several mile multi-loop nature trail with breathtaking views of Raton and the surrounding landscape.
 Wildlife viewing opportunities.

 Enjoy a feature film or a special event during your stay in Raton.
 This wonderful restored movie theater built in 1929 has lots of history.

 Enjoy a hometown parade, fun all day in Ripley park with Raton MainStreet, and amazing fireworks.

-Get a full list of Raton's updated recreation events on our website: www.ratonrecreation.com
+Get a full list of Raton's updated recreation events on the website: www.ratonrecreation.com

 Check out some videos that might help you figure out what to do when you're here!